 HOW I WORK

 For the best results and the highest level of structure, support, and accountability...I work with coaches one-on-one for the duration of the season.

 I just started a brand new online coaching community called the Coaches Mentorship Club that blends monthly training, coaching, and collaboration with other coaches - no matter where you live.
 I facilitate 3-day Coaching Summits at the Prime Sports Institute in Bellingham, WA.
 I offer Online Training so that coaches of all levels can regularly take time away from working WITH your team to work on your team (and yourself).

 HOW I GOT STARTED

-I began my entrepreneurial path in 2011 when I transitioned into this new role from a 15-year career within collegiate athletics.
+I started my coaching business in 2011 when I transitioned from a 15-year career within collegiate athletics.
 I was two-time team captain of the Women's Swim Team at Indiana University in Bloomington, Indiana.
 I spent five years as the assistant women's coach at Southern Methodist University with the legendary Steve Collins.
 From there, I made the move out to the west coast - where I'd always dreamed of living.
 I got hired as the Head Women's Swimming coach at Washington State University in Pullman at age 26.
 I spent nine seasons coaching in the Pac-12 conference and leading the Cougs.

 I worked with Olympic medalists, NCAA All-Americans, and guided close to 200 young men and women along their collegiate athletic careers - in the sport of swimming.
 The best feeling in the world is to hear from an athlete who will share with me that something I taught them mattered.
 Sometimes I don't even remember saying it.
 Yet, they applied it, learned from it, and are now passing that learning along to their own kids, students, and other people in their lives.
 Coaches make a difference!